-Condit-Shrestha received her Ph.D. from the Department of History at the University of Minnesota, Twin Cities (2017).
-She has taught courses in U.S. and world history, grounded in the themes of (im)migration, race and ethnicity, Asian American studies, British and European empire, and East Asian history at the University of Minnesota, Stony Brook University, and Tufts University.
+Dr. Condit-Shrestha has taught courses in U.S. and world histories, grounded in the themes of (im)migration, childhood and youth, race and ethnicity, Asian American studies, British and European empire, and East Asian history at the University of Minnesota, Stony Brook University, and Tufts University.
 She also serves as a Founding Board Member for the Edina Asian American Alliance (EAAA).
 As evidenced through her research, teaching, and service, Dr. Condit-Shrestha is deeply invested in social justice at all levels of her work and inquiry.